Witt groups of Grassmann varieties: Corollaries and examples

-\begin{coro} The connecting homomorphism $\bord$ is zero (and thus the long exact sequence $\eqref{LES-tot_eq}$ for $\Grass_X(d,\cV)$ decomposes as split short exact sequences as for Chow groups) if and only if both $d$ and $e$ are even. \end{coro}
+\begin{coro} The connecting homomorphism $\bord$ is zero for all line bundles $L$ (and thus the long exact sequence~\eqref{LES_eq} decomposes as split short exact sequences as for Chow groups) if and only if both $d$ and $e$ are even. \end{coro}